leetnz/imuAttitudePaper/docs/src/50_Simulation.md

 \end{split}
 $$

-The IMU equations in the *System of equations* section shows how simulation accelerations and rates are transformed into IMU measurements.
-The only missing conversion is that noise is computed on each step as follows:
+The IMU equations in the **System of equations** section already provides the frame transformations from interial to sensor frame.

+Finally, noise is computed on each step as follows:

 $$
 \begin{split}